 While each case is very different from the next, there are some common factors we can point to that help us better understand potential settlement amounts.

-Suffering from mesothelioma after asbestos exposure can cause victims to be unable to work and provide for their families, often for years after their initial diagnosis.
+Suffering from an asbestos-related disease after asbestos exposure can cause victims to be unable to work and provide for their families, often for years after their initial diagnosis.
 Although rare, some plaintiffs can recover from their illness, it’s possible they aren’t able to work in the same capacity as before.
 In some cases, victims are left completely disabled.
-In others, an individual who cared for a sick and dying family member who was exposed to asbestos may have lost work and wages as a result.
+In others, an individual who cared for a sick and dying family member may have lost work and wages as a result.
 Settlements may account for this.

 Prolonged illness and, of course, the death of a loved one can cause severe emotional and mental distress.
 This is more difficult to quantify in court, as there often are no bills or receipts to look to.
 But these factors are no less important and worthy of restitution.

-If a mesothelioma diagnosis renders a victim unable to enjoy life like they once did, perhaps because they are now permanently disabled as a result, they can pursue damages to compensate for the ways the disease has affected their life.
+If a mesothelioma or lung cancer diagnosis renders a victim unable to enjoy life like they once did, perhaps because they are now permanently disabled as a result, they can pursue damages to compensate for the ways the disease has affected their life.

-Decades of precedent tell us victims of mesothelioma caused by asbestos stand a strong chance of successfully claiming compensation from the companies responsible.
-If you or someone you love was exposed to asbestos and developed mesothelioma, it’s critical to seek legal help.
+Decades of precedent tell us that victims of mesothelioma and asbestos-related lung cancer caused by asbestos exposure stand a strong chance of successfully claiming compensation from the companies responsible.
+If you or someone you love was exposed to asbestos and developed mesothelioma or lung cancer, it’s critical to seek legal help.
 Join the Many can review your case details for free to help you understand if you may qualify for compensation.
 Then, we can carefully match you with the best law firm for your situation.
 Get started with your free case evaluation today.